 The best time to plan your retirement is before the boss does!

 Norm’s first thought was to get his real estate license.
 When he found out there were already more than 425,000 licensees in California the idea quickly became an afterthought.
-The job market for software engineers his age was almost non-existent so he had been introduced to “retirement…involuntary retirement”.
-(Apologies to James Bond)
+The job market for software engineers his age was almost non-existent so he had been introduced to involuntary retirement, which was going to require an adjustment to his current retirement plan.

 Norm’s Retirement Dilemma